JuliaLang/julia/doc/src/manual/calling-c-and-fortran-code.md

 ```

 Here, the input `p` is declared to be of type `Ref{gsl_permutation}`, meaning that the memory
-that `p` points to may be managed by Julia or by C. A pointer to memory allocated by C should
+that `p` points to may be managed by Julia or by C. A pointer to memory allocated by C should generally
 be of type `Ptr{gsl_permutation}`, but it is convertible using [`Base.cconvert`](@ref) and therefore
 can be used in the same (covariant) context of the input argument to a [`ccall`](@ref).
-A pointer
-to memory allocated by Julia must be of type `Ref{gsl_permutation}`, to ensure that the memory
-address pointed to is valid and that Julia's garbage collector manages the chunk of memory pointed
-to correctly.
-Therefore, the `Ref{gsl_permutation}` declaration allows pointers managed by C or
-Julia to be used.

 If the C wrapper never expects the user to pass pointers to memory managed by Julia, then using
 `p::Ptr{gsl_permutation}` for the method signature of the wrapper and similarly in the [`ccall`](@ref)